-Ms. Killiktee (interpretation): Thank you, Mr. Speaker.
-Today, I will keep an eye on my hearing piece, just so you are aware.
+Ms. Killiktee (interpretation): Today, I will keep an eye on my hearing piece, just so you are aware.
 Good morning, Mr. Speaker.
-I rise today to recognize, and to extend my congratulations to Kooneeloosie in Qikiqtarjuaq.
+I rise today to express my pride and extend my congratulations to Loasie Kooneeloosie, from Qikiqtarjuaq.

-He completed his theological training for the Anglican church, actually his wish was to complete his training by beginning the planning for this event last year.
-He did not want to continue the training while becoming physically limited, and he planned this event as the final completion event.
+He completed his theological studies for the Anglican church after planning for this event last year because he did not want to continue the training while becoming physically limited.

-I rise today to voice my pride in his dedication, as Qikiqtarjuaq just recently had a bishop arrive.
-Kooneeloosie is my paternal uncle, as he is the younger brother of my late father.
-Back in the 1960s, a bishop was tasked to travel to the South Baffin region from the
+I rise today to voice my pride in his dedication, and a bishop recently arrived in Qikiqtarjuaq.

-Anglican church.
-My uncle started getting invited to serve as his assistant when he was a young man.
+Kooneeloosie is my paternal uncle who is the younger brother of my late father.
+Back in the 1960s a bishop from the Anglican Church travelled to the south Baffin area, and at the time, my uncle started getting invited to serve as his assistant when he was a young man.

-Ever since that time, perhaps for a period of over 60 years, he has served as an Anglican layman, and he has dealt with difficult issues both in his service and in his lifetime.
-He has lost children, has seen cancer take his loved ones so he has seen everything over his lifetime, both he and his wife.
+Since that time, over a period of about 60 years, he has served as an Anglican lay reader, and he has dealt with difficult issues both in his service and in his lifetime.
+He has lost children, has seen cancer take his loved ones, and so on, so he has seen everything over his lifetime; both he and his wife.

-I am extremely proud of you, my paternal uncle Kooneeloosie and I want you to know that.
-I also really want to tell you the difference you make, as our spiritual leaders lift a lot of heaviness from our communities in their service.
-They are entrusted with many issues, perhaps we as leaders could receive more truths if we listened, or when we have to bury a loved one, as they enlighten the burden we feel, so let us not forget our spiritual leaders.
+I am extremely proud of you, Uncle Loasie Kooneeloosie.
+I want you to know that.
+I also want tell you that you really make a difference, as our spiritual leaders lift a lot of heaviness from our communities in their service.
+They are entrusted with many issues, and perhaps we as leaders could receive more truths if we listened, or when we have to bury a loved one, as they lighten the burden we feel.
+So let us not forget our spiritual leaders.

-We should express our pride in them, and provide more support to them and I am encouraging my fellow residents this morning.
-I am very proud of you, uncle.
-Geela Aksarjuk, his wife and him have been supporting people as a team in our community for a very long time.
+We should express our pride in them and provide more support to them and I am encouraging my fellow residents this morning.
+I am very proud of you, my dear uncle.
+He and his wife, Geela Aksarjuk, have been supporting people as a team in our community for a very long time.

 I rise today to acknowledge them.
 They had a gathering and a tea party.
-I am very pleased and thank the people of Qikiqtarjuaq.
+I am very pleased and thank my fellow residents of Qikiqtarjuaq.
 That is all.